NikolajRask/NikolajRask/README.md

 - 🔭 I'm currently working on a Advanced Notes Apps and my personal website
 - 🌱 I’m currently learning different JavaScript frameworks
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Become a gazillionaire 💸
+- 🥅 2023 Goals: Create a udemy course
 - ⚡ Fun fact: I prefer making a project with no libaries or frameworks making everything from scrath.
 I am also trying to challenge myself by using more different frameworks and libaries